raymassie/influence-atlas/README.md

-# JSON Context Profiles
+# Influence Atlas

+**Context for expert authenticity**

-An interactive index of industry leaders drawn from a Behavioral Humanism framework.
+An interactive index of 265 influential figures evaluated through a Behavioral Humanism framework.

 ## Overview